flytreeleft/nexus3-keycloak-plugin/README.md

 - Supports to map the **Realm-Roles**, **Client-Roles** and **Realm-Groups** of Keycloak.
 - Supports to map multiple Keycloak realms.
-- Supports Keycloak Single Sign On (SSO): sign-in and sing-out are all supported.
+- Supports Keycloak Single Sign On (SSO): sign-in and sign-out are all supported.

 ## Warning